 How can you get help from a THW?

-There are three ways to get started:
+There are four ways to get started:

 - Talk with your primary care provider team or your behavioral health provider.

 - Connect with Peer support and wellness specialists in your community.

 - Call our Customer Service at 503-416-4100 or toll-free 800-224-4840, TTY 711.